 Cheapest non-owner car insurance companies in Florida

-Compare the cheapest non-owner car insurance companies in Florida below.
+The table below shows the most affordable non-owner car insurance companies in Florida.

 CompanyAverage annual premiumAverage monthly premium